ycm-core/YouCompleteMe/README.md

 cd ~/.vim/bundle/YouCompleteMe
 python3 install.py --all
 ```

-- For plugging an arbitrary LSP server, check [the relevant section](#plugging-an-arbitrary-lsp-server)
+- For using an arbitrary LSP server, check [the relevant
+  section](#plugging-an-arbitrary-lsp-server)

 #### Explanation for the quick start